 Actually, fewer people make it to Wrangel Island each year than Antarctica.
 From Anadyr Russia, it would be a 2 week trip total taking us about 5 days to get to Wrangel Island, 4 days around the island, and 4 days to get back.

 I looked around at the small ship and wondered if I would feel claustrophobic.
 Even though it was small, I easily got settled into life on the Spirit of Enderby and expedition cruising.

 Learn the where, what, & why of Wrangel Island!

-Want to know more about Wrangel Island and it’s unique position in history and it’s landscape for wildlife?
-Check out my Wrangel Island Page and learn why it’s the called the Polar Bear Maternity Ward!
+Want to know more about Wrangel Island and its unique position in history and its landscape for wildlife?
+Check out my Wrangel Island Page and learn why it’s called the Polar Bear Maternity Ward.

 I also quickly gained answers to these common questions about expedition cruising I had floating in my mind prior to departure.

 Of course, this varies from ship to ship.
 I went to Wrangel Island on the Spirit of Enderby, a polar expedition research ship, that has been used for cruising expeditions for the last few years.
 It houses 50 passengers total and half have en suite toilets.

 However, every expedition vessel normally has a presentation room, a library/bar that is open for certain hours, and a dining area.
 There are a number of outdoor decks – but they are rugged, working decks so don’t expect lounge seating, and be prepared to climb over ropes, wires, anchor chains, etc.

 The indoor spaces all have windows or portholes, but just keep in mind that the layout is more about functionality than luxury.
 After all, the real focus and emphasis of every expedition is getting you ashore as often as possible for as long as possible – it’s not about spending time and activities on the ship.